Pulse nightclub victims remembered on 7th anniversary of massacre

 Mateen was killed after a three-hour standoff by SWAT team members.
 He had pledged allegiance to the Islamic State.

 At the Orlando Museum of Art, a colorful, a 44-foot-by-18-foot (13.4 meters by 5.5 meters) mural depicting the victims was unveiled.
-In the afternoon, a downtown church was planning to ring its church bells 49 times in what has become an annual tradition.
+In the afternoon, a downtown church rang its bells 49 times in what has become an annual tradition.

 “After seven years, our hearts remain broken from the senseless act of violence that took the lives of 49 innocent people and injured so many others,” Orange County Mayor Jerry Demings said.
 “It is comforting to know that our community has not forgotten the pain and suffering of the families and survivors, for it is the only way that love will prevail over hate.”